-Effective October 29, the Michigan Department of Health and Human Services has issued a set of rules to combat the further spread of COVID-19.
-We welcome visitors to Grand Rapids and Kent County with a reminder that these guidelines are in effect:
+Effective December 21, the Michigan Department of Health and Human Services has issued an updated epidemic order to combat the further spread of COVID-19.
+We welcome visitors to Grand Rapids and Kent County with a reminder that these guidelines are in effect through February 1:

 To combat the spread of Covid-19 in Michigan, face coverings are required: 1) in all indoor public spaces, 2) in outdoor spaces where you cannot stay at least six feet away from people not in your household, and 3) when waiting for or riding on public transportation (including ride-sharing vehicles).